New York joins California in locking down against the virus

 “It took over three months to reach the first 10,000 confirmed cases and only 12 days to reach the next 100,000,” the U.N. health agency said.

-Across the U.S., governors and public health officials watched the crisis from afar with mounting alarm and warned of critical shortages of ventilators, masks and other protective gear.
+Across the U.S., governors and public health officials watched the crisis in Europe with mounting alarm and warned of critical shortages of ventilators, masks and other protective gear at home.

+As promised earlier in the week, President Donald Trump officially invoked emergency wartime authority to try to speed production of such equipment.

+But while the government has vowed to fix the botched roll-out of widespread virus testing, laboratories reported shortages of test supplies such as swabs and chemical components.

 Countries frantically prepared for a deluge of patients in the coming weeks.